danjohnson3141/Jekyll-Test/events/DELETE-event_bookmarks-id.md

 <!-- --- title: DELETE /event_bookmarks/:id -->

-Removes one specific event bookmark for the user.
+Removes **one** one event_bookmark record from the database.
+The active user is only able to remove records for which they are the creator.

 =
 ####Authentication: